rootkill-g/funkyhw/README.md

 FunkyHW is a program to write Hello & World to stdout from two separate threads alternatively.

 ### Usage of channels and threads
-To achieve this, I have used std::mpsc::channel and std::thread.
+To achieve this, I have used `std::mpsc::channel` and `std::thread`.

 #### How
 Here to make this alternating behaviour between threads, I have initialized two channel pairs: